pericles-tpt/AutoArchInstaller/README.md

 A project to completely automate the arch linux installation process from a live USB to a fully configured installation.

+The goal of this project is to create a script that "front loads" all the user interaction for the process to achieve a *mostly* hands-free installation experience.
+In addition, if the user specifies it, an ansible script can be run to complete all of the post-installation steps and setup the rest of the user's environment.

 ## Requirements
 This script aims to be **POSIX compliant** and to **not require any additional dependencies** (in addition to the default arch live installer).